gnc1622/stem_dropout_senior_thesis/README.md

 In here will be all files related to |WRITE UP NAME|.
 A portion of the work was done in R and a portion was done in Python:

+Edits are made to figures in illustrator.
+The purpose of these edits is to make sure that axes are legible and accessible to all.

 Python:
   Machine Learning
   Reinforcment Learning